jmiddleton/cassandra-fhir-index/README.md

 cqlsh> USE test;
 ```

-Firstly, creates the table where you are going to store FHIR resources.
-Remember that one column will contain the JSON.
+Firstly, create the table where you are going to store FHIR resources.
+Remember that one column will contain JSON content.

 ```
 cqlsh:test> CREATE TABLE FHIR_RESOURCES (